WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-21-dockerize-an-asp-net-core-microservice-and-rabbitmq.md

 Another big advantage is that Docker containers share the host system kernel.
 This makes them way smaller than a virtual machine and enables them to start within seconds or even less.
 For more information about Docker, check out <a href="https://www.docker.com/resources/what-container" target="_blank" rel="noopener noreferrer">Docker.com</a>.
 There you can also download Docker Desktop which you will need to run a Docker container on your machine.

-## What is Dockerhub?
+## What is Docker Hub?

-<a href="https://hub.docker.com/" target="_blank" rel="noopener noreferrer">Dockerhub</a> is like GitHub for Docker containers.
+<a href="https://hub.docker.com/" target="_blank" rel="noopener noreferrer">Docker Hub</a> is like GitHub for Docker containers.
 You can sign up for free and get unlimited public repos and one private repo.
 There are also enterprise plans which give you more private repos, build pipelines for your containers, and security scanning.

 To dockerize an application means that you create a Docker container or at least a Dockerfile which describes how to create the container.
-You can upload the so-called container image to container registries like Dockerhub so other developers can easily download and run them.
+You can upload the so-called container image to container registries like Docker Hub so other developers can easily download and run them.

-Dockerhub is the go-to place if you want to download official container images.
+Docker Hub is the go-to place if you want to download official container images.
 The RabbitMQ from the last post was downloaded from there or you can download Redis, SQL Server from Microsoft, or thousands of other popular applications.

 ## Dockerize the Microservices